The biblical teaching on divorce is fairly straightforward. It was not part of God's plan.

 Paul does not condone divorce where both spouses are Christians (1 Cor 7:10-11).

 Paul allows a Christian wife to have a spell apart from her husband, if things are not working out (1 Cor 7:10-11).

 The separated wife must try to reconcile with her Christian husband.

-Paul does not offer temporary separation as an option two husbands.
-In this letter, he is quite specific about applies to men and what applies to women, so we cannot use an argument from silence.
+Paul does not offer temporary separation as an option to husbands.
 He offers women the option of temporary separation, because they are more vulnerable.
 Christian men do not get this option, because they have economic and physical power.
 This continues the protections for woman provided in the Old Testament.

 The Bible does not have a hierarchy of sins.
 Sin is sin.
 Divorce is no better or worse than other sins.
 The cross can deal with divorce, just as effectively as any other sin.
 There is no sin too tough for the cross.